starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

     Contract deployed: 0x07cdd583619462c2b14532eddb2b169b8f8d94b63bfb5271dae6090f95147a44
 ```

-## Interacting with the Starknet Contract
+## Interacting with Starknet Contracts

-Starkli enables interaction with smart contracts via two primary
+Using Starkli, you can interact with smart contracts through two primary methods:

-methods: `call` for read-only functions and `invoke` for write functions
+- `call`: For read-only functions.
-that modify the state.
+- `invoke`: For functions that alter the state.

-### Calling a Read Function
+### Reading Data with `call`

-The `call` command enables you to query a smart contract function
-without sending a transaction.
-For instance, to find out who the current
-owner of the contract is, you can use the `get_name` function, which
+The `call` command lets you query contract functions without transacting.
+For instance, if you want to determine the current contract owner using the `get_name` function, which
-requires no arguments.
+requires no arguments:

 ```bash
     starkli call \